Mississippi Alcoholic Beverage Market: Regulations, Statistics, Trends, and Wholesalers

 You can only buy beer and light wine in gas stations in Mississippi.

-Does Mississippi Allow direct-to-consumer shipping?
+Does Mississippi allow direct-to-consumer shipping?

 Direct-to-consumer alcohol shipping is not allowed in Mississippi.